cockroachdb/pebble/docs/rfcs/20211018_range_keys.md

   is deleted.
 The unset only applies to range keys with a matching optional suffix.
 If the optional suffix is absent in both the RangeSet and RangeUnset, they are considered matching.

+- `RangeDelete([k1, k2))`: This removes all range keys within the provided key span.
+It behaves like an `Unset` unencumbered by suffix restrictions.

 For example, consider `RangeSet([a,d), foo)` (i.e., no suffix).
 If there is a later call `RangeUnset([b,c))`, the resulting state seen by